Lucas-Naal/Lucas-Naal/ReadMe.md

 # 💫 About Me:
-🔭  I am currently a university student<br>👯 I like to collaborate on free software projects<br>⚡ i love programming
+🔭  I am currently a college student<br>👯 I like to collaborate on free software projects<br>⚡ i love programming

 ## 🌐 Socials: